NicolasDuciaume/Risk/README.txt

 # Changes since previous Deliverable

-- Since this is the first itteration of the project, there are no changes that have been made and every thing has been added for the first time to the project.
+- Added the move command.
+- Added reinforcement troops at the beginning of each round proportional to the number of countries held
+- Added a JFrame Graphical user interface
+- Added a background world map and placed the countries on it.
+- Added Junit tests for all the model classes
+- Made the code more decoupled and increasing the cohision
+- Fixed the Class Diagram and sequence diagram related to a specific scenario (attacking)

-# Rest of the deliverables for Itteration 1:
+# Rest of the deliverables for Iteration 2:

-The rest of the deliverables for this itteration are as follows:
+The rest of the deliverables for this iteration are as follows:

 - Source Code
 - Executeable Jar file called, "game.jar"
-- UML diagram
+- UML Diagram
 - Sequence Diagram
 - Documentation